 After this, we will develop an individualized herniated disc treatment plan to accommodate the unique circumstances of your spinal injury.

 We aim to relieve pressure and strain placed on the affected nerves during your disc herniation treatment.
 Our physical therapy plan aligns with individual movement goals, occupational and lifestyle routines.
 Incorporating these aspects of your life mitigates the risk of recurring low back pain after treatment.
+We also provide you with physical therapy exercises for herniated disc to help reduce this risk.

 Apart from this, we offer functional training and postural alignment training for optimum recovery.
 That way, athletes, manual laborers, and desk workers can regain sufficient strength and flexibility to resume doing what they love.
 We teach workplace ergonomic settings and other movement tips to prevent re-injury.